 Nontrade payables include proceeds received by ODX under the Share and Token Allocation Agreement which grants the investor rights to certain shares of ODX and internally generated tokens in the future depending on the happening of certain events prior to termination of the agreement.

-Accrued expenses mainly consist of accruals for salaries, professional fees, utilities, transportation and travel, rent, outsourced services and royalty.
+Accrued expenses mainly consist of accruals for seminars and trainings, supplies, inventories, interest, professional fees, salaries and wages, taxes and licenses and others.
 These are noninterest-bearing and are normally settled within one year.